 Dugin's account of Russia as the leader of a powerful union of Slavic and Central Asian states capable of reconciling Islam and Christianity is only one of a set of core ideological narratives with which news and current affairs programmes are framed.
-In addition, there is the isolationist Russian nationalism1 which rails against migration, privileging the status of ethnic Russians and showing little interest in engagement beyond Russia's borders.
+In addition, there is the isolationist Russian nationalism which rails against migration, privileging the status of ethnic Russians and showing little interest in engagement beyond Russia's borders.
 This competes with an imperialist variant that is nostalgic for the Soviet Union and keen to preserve the Russian Federation as a multicultural state.
-Finally, a narrative2 has emerged positing Russia as a global standard bearer for 'traditional values', with either an Orthodox Christian, or a dual Orthodox and Muslim, inflexion.
-Each carries its own brand of anti-western sentiment and each has its champions on Russian state-aligned television.
-The Kremlin has sometimes struggled to navigate these narratives, but in justifying Russia's actions in Crimea and Eastern Ukraine, Putin succeeded in blending several of them, bringing one or more of them to the fore for particular purposes.